 Read HomeTriangle's comprehensive guide to confirm your suspicions of the presence of bed bugs in your bed.

 If you find rusty bloodstains on your sheets, pillowcases, or cover, it could be due to several possible reasons such as bleeding from a fresh bug bite, spillover bite mark trails, and stains from inadvertently squashed bed bugs.
 If you find unexplained blood spots on your bed, it is time to start searching for a bed bug infestation.

 2. Fecal Spots

-Bed bugs usually leave back small, dark fecal spots on your bed after feeding on your blood.
-You can find these feces usually on the edges and corners of your mattresses, bed linen, and walls.
-You can distinguish blood stains and fecal spots as fecal spots are darker and blacker than bloodstains and made of partially digested blood.
+Bed bugs usually leave back small, dark faecal spots on your bed after feeding on your blood.
+You can find these faeces usually on the edges and corners of your mattresses, bed linen, and walls.
+You can distinguish blood stains and faecal spots as faecal spots are darker and blacker than bloodstains and are made of partially digested blood.

 3. Itchy Red Bite Marks

 One of the most common telltale signs that bed bugs leave is flat, red welts.
 These usually appear in straight rows, zigzag lines, or tiny clusters on exposed skin.
 Although most people take up to two or three days to feel symptoms of discomfort, some people develop an instant reaction to a bed bug bite.

 4. Foul Odor

 Another common sign of a bed bug infestation is a perennially musty odor like the scent of an old damp towel.
 This is a result of the pheromones produced by their scent glands.
 Bed bugs release in large volumes and when it happens, this odour can be overpowering and give your bedroom the flavour of a mouldy changing room.